orangeduck/Cello-Website/pages/learn-quickstart.md

 processes, and a lot more.
 The Cello functions `sread` and `swrite` are used to read and write data from _file-like_ objects.

-Here are some functions for reading and writing 3-channel TGA files.
+Here are some functions I've prepared for reading and writing 3-channel TGA files.

     void Image_Load_TGA(struct Image* self, var stream) {